 However, if you’re not completely sold, the Premium plan does bring some nice extras.
 For example, you get the Data Breach Scanner feature, which will prompt you to change your password if one of your accounts is found to be involved in a data breach.
 Similarly, the Password Health Tool will alert you to any old, weak, or reused passwords for your accounts.

-NordPass is also available with a Family plan, which costs $3.99 per month or $47.88 per year.
-This gives you five unique accounts, all working on the same plan.
+NordPass is also available with a Family plan, which costs $5.99 per month.
+This gives you five unique accounts, all working on the same plan — the most users possible under a single personal VPN plan from NordPass.

 This is a great way to make sure your kids or elderly relatives stay safe online.